 Kenyan culture is colorful and joyful

 Kenya’s fascinating culture shows up to the tourist right from the first moments of the trip and the colorful clothes of the locals as well as the Swahili speech heard on the streets bring exotic variety to the homeland.
 Passing children flash happily to tourists standing out from the crowd.
-According to digopaul, Kenya is a country located in eastern part of Africa.
+Kenya is a country located in eastern part of Africa.

 In Kenya, tourists are relaxed and understanding, and there are no special dress code, for example.
 Only coastal Muslim areas should dress conservatively, but elsewhere in Kenya you can dress freely.
 In the packaging phase, it is worth taking into account the weather forecasts and remember that even in mountainous areas, the evenings are very cool.

 The country is a fairly safe destination, as in the capital Nairobi, for example, you can travel safely in almost every part of the city at any time of the day.
 However, common sense should be kept involved, as it is not wise to present valuable assets in a poor country.